The Company is highly rated for its sustainability initiatives and has been selected as a constituent of the following ESG indices.

 *Click here to learn more about the FTSE Blossom Japan Sector Relative Index.

 In 2021, Daimaru Matsuzakaya Department Stores has been certified under the Kurumin mark system by the Minister of Health, Labor and Welfare as a "childcare support company" that helps employees balance work and childcare.

-Recognized under the 2022 Certified Health & Productivity Management Outstanding Organizations Recognition Program [Large Enterprise Category (White 500)]
+Recognized under the 2023 Certified Health & Productivity Management Outstanding Organizations Recognition Program [Large Enterprise Category]

-In March 2022, J. Front Retailing was recognized under the 2022 Certified Health & Productivity Management Outstanding Organizations Recognition Program [Large Enterprise Category (White 500)], which is jointly run by the Ministry of Economy, Trade and Industry (METI) and the Nippon Kenko Kaigi.
+In March 2023, J. Front Retailing was recognized under the 2023 Certified Health & Productivity Management Outstanding Organizations Recognition Program [Large Enterprise Category], which is jointly run by the Ministry of Economy, Trade and Industry (METI) and the Nippon Kenko Kaigi.
 Under the Certified Health & Productivity Management Outstanding Organizations Recognition Program, the METI and the Nippon Kenko Kaigi jointly recognize outstanding enterprises engaging in efforts for health and productivity management.

 Rated 4.5 stars in Nikkei SDGs Management Survey 2022

 The Company received a 4.5-star rating in the Nikkei SDGs Management Survey 2022, which rates the actions to address the United Nations Sustainable Development Goals (SDGs).
 The Nikkei SDGs Management Survey is comprised of questions on four categories including “SDGs strategy / economic value,” “social value,” “environmental value” and “governance” and assesses companies with 17 performance index developed from questionnaires for companies and public data.

 Rated four stars in “the 6th NIKKEI Smart Work Management Survey”